Articles on: Forms & Assessments

 SMS

-If you send a smart form from Create -> Assessment by clicking on the smart form icon, the email received will advise the recipient of this:
+If you send a Smart Form from Create -> Assessment by clicking on the Smart Form icon, the email received will advise the recipient of this:

-They can then use this code to access the smart form, complete it and send it back.
+The recipient can then use the code sent to their mobile phone to access the Smart Form, complete it and send it back.

-Updated on: 17/05/2023
+Updated on: 17/09/2024

 Thank you!